 Critical Limb Ischemia (CLI) is a chronic condition and the most serious form of peripheral arterial disease (PAD).
-It is a major global health problem with a high and growing incidence, severe impact on patient quality of life and limited treatment options.
+It is a major global health problem with a high and growing incidence.
+Importantly CLI has currently, limited treatment options and has a severe impact on the patient’s quality of life.

 The majority of CLI patients (up to 60%) are eligible for manual revascularisation either by radiographic angiography or peripheral artery bypass graft.
 Up to two thirds of these patients respond to treatment.
 However the remaining 40% of patients are ineligible for revascularisation and a further 20% of patients do not respond to treatment.
 For these patients, treatment options are limited to symptomatic treatment of pain and ulcers.
 For a significant proportion of these patients, major or minor amputation will be required to address complications of deep ulcers and gangrene or to address chronic pain, which does not respond to analgesics.
 The likelihood of amputation increases according to the severity of the disease.